Webcontrolpanel360/.github/profile/README.md

 - Push to the branch: `git push origin feature/amazing-feature`
 - Open a Pull Request

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) before submitting.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) before submitting your first PR.

 ---